Analogue Photography in Malmö | Leica C1

 After a rather rocky start, I began to like the new features of the camera - the Q2 felt very light compared to my old Canon setup and I became a fan of the sharpness of the photographs - when you zoom in on a Leica picture, I guarantee it's amazing to discover all the details!
 The downside is that the photo files are so large that it literally takes hours to resize them in Photoshop - even though I have a good laptop for editing, it takes a lot of patience to resize a series for my blog without losing all the details.
 It also takes a bit of time to connect the camera to the Leica app - once you get a connection, it works fine.

 The Leica Q2 has become my only camera for all my travel photography and I could not imagine photographing without it anyomore - it's easy to carry and now that I'm more used to the look, I really like the results.
-I feel like the look really authentic which is very important for me.
+I feel like the pictures look really authentic which is very important for me.

 For portraits, products and flowers, I still prefer my Canon camera because I can change lenses - especially for portraits, I think a 35mm focal length looks better, or at least less distorted.